What does your ERC Interview Preparation Service include?

 During the mock interviews – will you also ask questions pertaining to the scientific aspects of my project?

 We understand how the scientific community thinks and acts and the ecosystem that researchers are working in.
 We learn your science in order to provide better, more targeted support as we work on your presentation.
-Our personnel is equipped with the right scientific background for that, and we have unique methodology that enables us to rapidly learn your specific scientific area and project idea, so we can speak the same language – the language of your science.
+Our personnel is equipped with the right scientific background for that, and we have a unique methodology that enables us to rapidly learn your specific scientific area and project idea, so we can speak the same language – the language of your science.
 Our efforts at learning your science enable us to ask the right questions and provide quality feedback that is relevant to your specific proposal.
 This way, we can guide you through the process and shape your presentation.
 Still – we do not know your science as well as you, nor can we aspire to.
 This means we cannot provide in-depth scientific questions.
-For this we strongly advise to consult with experienced peers that can critically question your proposal from a scientific point of view.
+For this, we strongly advise consulting with experienced peers that can critically question your proposal from a scientific point of view.
 In that context, note also the following question.

 Can I invite additional participants to the rehearsal sessions?

 Yes.
-In fact – we strongly recommend for you to do this.
+In fact – we strongly recommend you to do this.
 In addition to our team of experts sitting on the rehearsal panel, the applicant is welcome to invite supporting research staff and/or peers to join in the planned mock interviews.
 Based on our experience with former applicants, having peers on the rehearsal panel helps the applicant in preparing for the Q&A session, by raising potential scientific issues and questions regarding the project, which could then be rehearsed on and answered.
-In this context, however, we would highly recommend to involve peers that have proven ERC experience, due to the unique nature of this grant and particularly the interview.
+In this context, however, we would highly recommend involving peers that have proven ERC experience, due to the unique nature of this grant and particularly the interview.

 I may have some specific time constraints during our work together – will you take these into consideration?